ruirangerfan/GAL-DeepLabv3Plus/README.md

 ## Citation

-If you use this code for your research, please cite our paper.
+If you use this code for your research, please cite our paper:

 ```
 @article{fan2021graph,